brontosaurrus/fenestra_take_home/README.md

 To check for duplicates all current records in the schema are pulled and checked against the new data.
 They are then pushed back to a 'tmp' table before switching the naming of the tables to the original.
 A cleanup is then performed.

 **4. Answer the following questions:**

+The output of these questions come when running the script.

 a.
 How many records are there per day and per hour?

 b.
 What is the total of the EstimatedBackFillRevenue field per day and per hour